 Teak Characteristics

 Combined with its consistent and attractive appearance, Teak’s other characteristics help explain its popularity.
 For one thing, it’s quite durable, even when exposed to the harshest natural adversaries.
-The water-resistant nature of Teak is thanks, in part, to the sandy soil in which old growth Teak grows.
+The water-resistant nature of Teak is thanks, in part, to the sandy soil in which Teak grows.
 The silica content of the soil naturally extends to the wood fibers.
 In addition to the silica content, the natural oils of Teak make it nearly water proof.
 That same oil content helps repel insects.
 In addition to its durability, Teak’s strength and high degree of stability allow it to retain its shape after milling and perform well in areas of close clearances.

 Teak Applications